okps123/AlgorithmLab/ReadMe.md

 # Algorithm Lab
-a repository is collection for to stduying data strctures and algorithms. 🖥
+a repository is collection for to studying data strctures and algorithms. 🖥